 - Follow the instructions on the screen to complete the Recovery Drive creation process.
 Bear in mind that all your files from USB flash drive will be deleted when you create the Recovery Drive.

-After creating the Recovery Drive, you can boot your PC from it and use Recover from a drive option.
+After creating the Recovery Drive, you can boot your PC from it and use the Recover from a drive option.
 If you want, you can also open access Advanced options or the Reset option.

-Solution 4 – Use a system image
+4. Use a system image

-Some computer manufacturers allow you to use Factory Restore Image option to reset your PC, but often these Factory Images are filled with applications from the computer manufacturer that you don’t really use.
+Some computer manufacturers allow you to use the Factory Restore Image option to reset your PC, but often these Factory Images are filled with applications from the computer manufacturer that you don’t really use.

 - When Backup and Restore window opens, select Create a system image option from the menu on the left.